top of page

 Our research is driven by a desire to understand the fundamental principles governing nanoscale phenomena, and to apply this knowledge to solve real-world problems.
 Through fundamental innovations in bio-inspired engineering, nanomechanics, nanomanufacturing, and system-level integration, we are developing new paradigms of nanodevices, multi-scale nanoengineered materials, and precision sensing, control, and imaging tools.
 Our research addresses societal challenges in health, energy, information, and security.

 Miniaturization has been an ongoing trend for decades, and recent advances in nanotechnology have successfully pushed the feature sizes of devices, such as transistors and micromachines, into the nanometer scale.
 At the macroscale, the mechanical properties of materials can be precisely described by elasticity theory.
 However, as structures become thinner and smaller, they start exhibiting ambiguous behaviors that deviate from conventional mechanics.
-To push the limits of miniaturization further, we are actively exploring new mechanical phenomena in thin and deformable materials at the nanoscale (Nano Lett.
-2020).
+To revolutionize the design and understanding of micro/nanodevices, we are actively exploring new mechanical phenomena in thin and deformable materials at the nanoscale.

 nano beams